gosqasorg/home/README.md

 # Global Open Source Quality Assurance System (GOSQAS)

 This is the starting place for the GOSQAS (GAHS-kwahs) system.
-GOSQAS and related marks and logos are trademarks of the Global Assurance Quality Assurance System, a US partnership registering as a corporation in California.
+GOSQAS and related marks and logos are trademarks of the Global Assurance Quality Assurance System, a US partnership registering as a 501(c)3 in California.
 All of our code is open source but we reserve all rights on our trademarks (see below).

-The Global Open Source Quality Assurance System (GOSQAS) was formed to promote trust in open source medical devices and supplies.
-GOSQAS believes that increasing transparency around the quality and safety of these devices is necessary for global acceptance.
-To achieve this, GOSQAS has developed a ''Trust Through Transparency'' (TTT) approach to ensure the safety and efficacy of medical devices made from open source designs.
-This approach includes a GOSQAS seal with QR codes for device information, Unique Device Identifiers, and a Provenance system to track the complete manufacture and transport history of the device.

-The first tool produced by GOSQAS is called Global Distributed Tracking (GDT), which is the system discussed here.
-GDT is completely free-of-charge, as well as free software.
+The Global Open Source Quality Assurance System (GOSQAS) provides the opportunity to create truthful, transparent documentation via our open source provenance tracker, Global Distributed Tracking (GDT), the product discussed here.
+Designed specifically for low-resource settings, GDT allows anyone with simple website access to securely record their project data.
+Our development philosophy of “Trust Through Transparency '' (TTT) encourages better global communication within diverse communities- to include humanitarian response, open source hardware, and scientific research.
+GDT is completely free-to-use, in addition to being free and open source software.

 # Functional Demo